Ga door naar hoofdinhoud

 • Make sure you know which version of macOS you want to use.

-• If you want an older version of macOS (i.e. High Sierra), this guide, nor the guide above will not work.
+• If you want an older version of macOS (i.e. macOS Catalina or older), this guide, nor the guide above will work (because PlatformSupport.plist is only patched on macOS Big Sur and newer).
 Soon I will make a guide covering how to install older versions of macOS using OpenCore.

 3. Updating macOS With OpenCore Guide #4: stap 3, afbeelding 1 van 1